H2O: Footprints in the Sand: Characters

-Hayami is a girl in Takuma's class who sits next to him.
-She has an unsociable personality and a sharp attitude towards others, not wanting to become friends with others, due to her accepting her own status as an outcast.
-Hayami's family was rich once because her parents are doctors.
-Since they charged high prices in medical examinations and were unwilling to take any patients in without the fees, the village people revolted against them, burned their house and kicked them out of the village with the exception of Hayami.
-Due to this, she is shunned by most of the adults and often bullied and is referred to by her schoolmates as the "cockroach" (ゴキブリ, gokiburi), but she does not fight back when being bullied.
-Without a home, she is poor and lives alone in an abandoned trolley on the outskirts of town, which was eventually burned down by the other adults out of hatred and later on moves in with Takuma and his uncle.
+Hayami is Takuma's female classmate from a rich family of doctors who sits next to him.
+She is anti-social and possesses a sharp attitude towards others, refusing to befriend them due to her accepting her own status as an outcast.
+Since her family charged high prices in medical examinations and refused to take any patients in without the fees, the villagers revolted against them, burned their house, kicked them out of the village except Hayami.
+Due to this, she is often referred to by her classmates as the "cockroach" (ゴキブリ, gokiburi), but does not fight back when being bullied.
+Without a home, Hayami is poor and lives alone in an abandoned trolley on the outskirts of town, which was eventually burned down by the other adults out of hatred and later on moves in with Takuma and his uncle.

-She has an intense fear of spiders.
-Even though she owns a bathing suit, she will not participate in swimming classes because she is poor at it.
-Hotaru was once Hayami's best friend, but Hotaru broke off from her out of pressure from her grandfather.
-They eventually reconcile due to Takuma's efforts.

-In the anime, Takuma and Hayami fall in love with each other.